Latest crime round-up for the Chichester, Midhurst and Petworth area

 These include:

-Old Broyle Road, West Broyle – On the evening of Friday, March 11 a building site was burgled.
-Several appliances were stolen.
-Serial 1250 14/03.
+St Martins Square, Chichester – Overnight between Thursday 17 and Friday 18 March, fuel was stolen from a vehicle.
+Serial 1263 19/03.

-Longley Road, Chichester – Overnight between Friday, March 11 and Saturday, March 12 both number plates were stolen from a vehicle.
-Serial 0373 12/03.
+River Street, Emsworth – Between Friday 18 and Saturday 19 March both number plates were stolen from a vehicle.
+Serial 0513 19/03.

+Hunston, Chichester – Between Friday 18 and Sunday 20 March two excavators which were being used to restore the canal banks were criminally damaged.
+Serial 0377 22/03.

+Stockbridge Gardens, Chichester – Between Saturday 19 and Sunday 20 March a vehicle was broken into and a laptop was stolen.
+Serial 1269 20/03.

-Bognor Road, Merston – In the early hours of Tuesday, March 15 a business premises was burgled and machinery was stolen.
-Serial 0972 15/03.
+Clappers Lane, Earnley – In the early hours of Tuesday 22 March a residential premises was burgled.
+Several items were stolen including two electric bikes and electronic equipment.
+Serial 0181 22/03.

-Lower Street, Fittleworth – Overnight between Thursday, March 10 and Friday, March 11 a shed was burgled, and a lawnmower was stolen.
-Serial 1151 14/03.

-Kings Drive, Midhurst – Overnight between Monday 14 and Tuesday, March 15 a vehicle was broken into and several power tools were stolen.
-Serial 0875 15/03.
+Birdham Road, Chichester – Between Monday 21 and Tuesday 22 March two business premises were burgled and multiple items were stolen.
+Serials 0448 22/03 and 0867.

 If you have any information call Sussex Police on.
 Or visit https://www.sussex.police.uk/